Usage¶

 bpfilter

-is composed of two main parts that work together: the front-ends are used by the users to define the filtering rules and send them to the daemon that performs the heavy lifting of generating the BPF bytecode.
+is composed of two main parts that work together: the clients are used by the users to define the filtering rules and send them to the daemon that performs the heavy lifting of generating the BPF bytecode.

 Before anything, you will have to run the daemon on your system, see The daemon for more details.